 Since we didn’t have that much time to spend at Karls Erlebnisdorf Zirkow we had to get going as we had a very important appointment to keep at the Insel Brauerei.

-At the brewery, we got to test taste 4 different kinds of beers.
+At the brewery, we got to test and taste 4 different kinds of beers.
 They each had a distinctive flavour and character.
 Two of them were actually awarded for their taste.
-Of course you could buy beers to to take home, and I most definitely did.
+Of course, you could buy beers to take home, and I most definitely did.
 These are the three various types of beers I had to bring with me:

-- Insel Saison – a champagne beer, perfect as an apertif and is served in a champagne glass on a hot summer evening.
+- Insel Saison – a champagne beer, perfect as an aperitif and is served in a champagne glass on a hot summer evening.

-- Insel Kreide – a awarded IPA, with a perfect balance, in fact this is the best IPA I’ve ever tasted (I have an affinity towards Belgian beers normally)
+- Insel Kreide – an awarded IPA, with a perfect balance, in fact, this is the best IPA I’ve ever tasted (I have an affinity towards Belgian beers normally)

-In the nearby buildings they also have some restaurants and a food market in a barn, filled with spices, marmalades, teas, candy, liqueurs and other local produce.
-A perfect spot to explore and much more low key and calm then Karls Erlebnisdorf Zirkow and a more varied selection of local groceries to discover.
+In the nearby buildings, they also have some restaurants and a food market in a barn, filled with spices, marmalades, teas, candy, liqueurs and other local produce.
+A perfect spot to explore and much more low-key and calm than Karls Erlebnisdorf Zirkow and has a more varied selection of local groceries to discover.

-The next stop on on our journey was Stralsund, which is an old Hansa City and again, such an fairy tale town, this time made out of stone buildings.
+The next stop on our journey was Stralsund, which is an old Hansa City and again, such a fairy tale town, this time made out of stone buildings.
 I enjoyed the tour we got of the city.
 It’s very small as well, with perhaps 60 000 residents and it’s home to a unique set of architecture.
 The city is complete with cobbled stones, two markets, the old and the new and they’ve done such a great job with preserving the city’s original buildings and architecture.
-This is definitely a must see as it’s completely magical during summer time.
+This is definitely a must-see as it’s completely magical during summertime.
 It’s truly like walking in a fairy tale town.
 (I know I keep saying that but it is!
 Hence why I love Germany so much!)